data-preservation-programs/singularity/docs/en/cli-reference/prep/detach-wallet.md

-# Detach a wallet to a preparation
+# Detach a wallet from a preparation

 {% code fullWidth="true" %}
 ```
 NAME:
-   singularity prep detach-wallet - Detach a wallet to a preparation
+   singularity prep detach-wallet - Detach a wallet from a preparation

 USAGE:
    singularity prep detach-wallet [command options] <preparation id|name> <wallet_id>